 - Uses one on a transformed Gohan in season 1 to get Gohan to concentrate on Vegeta.

 - Narrator All Along: Episode of Bardock Abridged was a story he was telling Gohan.
+Except it was All Just a Dream, since Goku hadn't come back to Earth yet.

 - Nice Guy: Though a particularly daft one.